-This paragraph describes some AT Commands developed by TELIT to manage the GPS receiver.
+The following chapters describe a reduced set of AT Commands developed by Telit to manage the GPS receiver.
 For each command is illustrated a short description just to give to the reader a guideline.
-The reader to deepen his knowledge about TELIT AT commands should refer to [6].
+The reader to deepen his knowledge about Telit AT commands should refer to [6].

 Same AT commands could have different behavior in accordance with the product where they are running.
-If no indications are provided, AT commands have the same behavior for all products even if equipped with different GPS receivers; it doesn't matter the type of GPS receiver that is installed on the product.
+If no indications are provided, AT commands have the same behavior for all products even if equipped with different GPS receivers; it doesn't matter the type of GPS receiver that is installed on the product, refer to Tab.
+1.

 After power on, the GSM modem is ready to receive AT commands on the ASC0 serial port connected to the DTE; the GPS receiver starts the scan of the available GPS signals and the NMEA sentences are sent to the NMEA serial port that could be connected to the User Device 1 in accordance with jumper position, see fig. 2, fig. 3, fig. 4, and software configuration.
-To simplify the AT command description sometime it makes reference to the GPS factory configuration recorded in NVM.
-To force the TELIT module into GPS factory configuration see the command described in paragraph 4.1.8.
+To simplify the AT command description, sometime it makes reference to the GPS factory configuration recorded in NVM.
+To force the Telit module into GPS factory configuration see the command described in chapter 4.8.

-On the following pages it is assumed that the generic TELIT GPS module is used connected to its own interface board and plugged into EVK2 board as showed by the previous figures.
-Furthermore, it is clear that GSM module can control the GPS receiver only if it is set in "Controlled Mode" consequently, before using an AT command to control the GPS receiver, AT\$GPSD=2 command shall be entered and activated, in addition -where it is applicable- the jumper shall plugged into centre-position.
+On the following pages it is assumed that the generic Telit GPS module is used connected to its own interface board and plugged into EVK2 board as showed by the previous figures.
+Furthermore, it is clear that GSM module can control the GPS receiver only if ASC1 port is set in "Controlled Mode" consequently, before using an AT command to control the GPS receiver, AT\$GPSD=2 command shall be entered and activated, in addition -where it is applicable- the jumper shall plugged into centre-position.